rancher/rancher-docs/docs/reference-guides/cluster-configuration/rancher-server-configuration/k3s-cluster-configuration.md

 Option to truncate hostnames to 15 characters or less.
 You can only set this field during the initial creation of the cluster.
 You can't enable or disable the 15 character limit after cluster creation.

-Only machine-provisioned clusters are affected.
+This setting only affects machine-provisioned clusters.
 Since custom clusters set hostnames during their own node creation process, which occurs outside of Rancher, this field doesn't restrict custom cluster hostname length.

-This field improves compatibility with Windows-based systems.
+Truncating hostnames in a cluster improves compatibility with Windows-based systems.
 Although Kubernetes allows hostnames up to 63 characters in length, systems that use NetBIOS restrict hostnames to 15 characters or less.

 #### TLS Alternate Names